Caffra67/DeadHeat/Hash/John.md

 # John the Ripper

-At first its good to mentions that when you install John directly 'apt install john' you will miss Jumbo John extension
+At first, it is good to mention that when you install John directly using
+`apt install john`, you will miss the **Jumbo John** extensions.

-You need to intall it form official repo:
+You need to install it from the official repository:

 ```
 # APT local is up to date (For Debian-base)
 sudo apt update